matwilso/domrand/README.md

 To evaluate my system, I collected [54 images](./data/real) from the real world with a cube placed in uniformly spaced positions on a table in front of the robot arm.
 I run the model trained in simulation on each of these images, and achieve an average error of 3.7cm.
-I also show examples from different percentiles.
-Note that the worst results come from the object being on the edge of the table, and that despite a few outliers, the results are pretty strong.
-Here are plots showing the percentiles of performance, with 100 being one of the examples that nearly predicted the location within under 1 cm.
+I show examples from various percentiles with 100 being the best prediction (under 1 cm error) and 0 being the worst prediction (45 cm error).
+Note that the worst results come from the object being on the edge of the table, and that despite a few outliers, the model is pretty accuracte.

+NOTE: that I only use the XY coordinates in calculating error, since the height is always the same.
+This provides a more fair estimation of model accuracy.

+**Plots for percentiles of model accuracy (best = 100, worst = 0)**

 100 |  90 |  80  | 70
 :------:|:---------:|:----------:|:----:|